 Some dog owners and dog experts are proponents of a raw food diet.
 The American shih tzu club points out that raw dog food proponents argue that, historically, dogs did not have access to cooked (or processed) foods in the wild and that a raw food diet is more akin to the dog's natural diet and thereby better.
 Advocates of this diet have strong views.

 The problem is that raw meats have a risk of bacterial or viral infection.
 While shih tzu, like other dogs, have digestive systems that can handle certain bacteria or viral infections better than humans, the raw dog food diet still carries this risk.
 Use only Department of Agriculture-approved food such as liver, beef and chicken.
 Discuss this option with your dog's veterinarian before putting your dog on a shih tzu raw food diet.

 Commercial USDA-approved dog foods

 If natural diets (cooked or raw) are not an option, consider purchasing a commercial dog food that has passed USDA inspection.
-When considered a commercial dog food for your shih tzu, YourPurebredPuppy.com suggests that the first two ingredients in the food be meat (as apposed cereal or vegetable matter).
-Also be wary of dog foods that contain artificial preservatives and byproducts.
-These ingredients may make the food harder to digest and may cause health problems with your shih tzu.
+When considering a commercial dog food for your shih tzu, YourPurebredPuppy.com suggests that the first two ingredients in the food be meat (as apposed cereal or vegetable matter).
+Also, be wary of dog foods that contain artificial preservatives and byproducts.
+These ingredients might make the food harder to digest and cause health problems with your shih tzu.